ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-24/configuring-jupyter-auto-completion.md

 ## From configuration file

-You need to put this in the Jupyter configuration directory.
+You will need to put this into the Jupyter configuration directory.
 To find the correct location for your configuration files you can run:

 ```bash